 Terracotta Army — Guarding Warriors of the Mausoleum of the First Qin Emperor

-Terracotta Army is the troop guarding the mausoleum of Qin Shi Huang (259 BC — 210 BC), the founder of the first unified feudal empire, the Qin Dynasty, and the first emperor of China.
+The Terracotta Army is the troop guarding the mausoleum of Qin Shi Huang (259 BC — 210 BC), who was the founder of the first unified feudal empire, the Qin Dynasty, and the first emperor of China.

 Terracotta Warriors and Horses of the Mausoleum of Qin Shi Huang, Photo by Zhao Zhen.

-What Does Qin Shi Huang's Underground Realm Like?
+What Does Qin Shi Huang's Underground Realm Look Like?

 The Mausoleum of the First Qin Emperor that the Terracotta Army has been protecting is a grand, exceptional underground realm.

-When Qin Shi Huang, also respected as Shi Huangdi, ascended to the throne in 247 BC, he started constructing his mausoleum.
+When Qin Shi Huang, also respected as Shi Huangdi, ascended to the throne in 247 BC, he initiated the construction of his mausoleum.

-In ancient Chinese culture, one's afterlife was equally important as real-life, and people would try their best to build a fancy tomb stuffed with treasures and servants.
+In ancient Chinese culture, one's afterlife was considered as important as real life, leading people to strive for elaborate tombs filled with treasures and servants.

-With Qin Shi Huang having achieved more unprecedented accomplishments, including defeating other kingdoms and establishing the Qin Dynasty, unifying language and currency, and building the Great Wall, he invested more resources in constructing his mausoleum.
+With Qin Shi Huang having achieved unprecedented accomplishments, including defeating other kingdoms, establishing the Qin Dynasty, unifying language and currency, and building the Great Wall, he invested significant resources in constructing his mausoleum.

 Bronze Sword Unearthed from Burial Pit

-Surrounded by Lishan Mountain on the north and Wei River on the south, The Mausoleum of the First Qin Emperor is 56.25 square kilometers large.
+Surrounded by Lishan Mountain to the north and the Wei River to the south, the Mausoleum of the First Qin Emperor covers an area of 56.25 square kilometers.

-The whole mausoleum is believed to be the copied capital city of the Qin Dynasty in the underground world.
+The entire mausoleum is believed to replicate the capital city of the Qin Dynasty in the underground world.

-In his underground palace, valuable pearls were inlaid in the copper top as stars in Chinese Astrology, a large amount of mercury was used to display lakes and seas, and countless treasures were stocked in different rooms of the enormous palace.
-At the same time, hazardous defensive mechanisms were delicately set all over the mausoleum.
+In his underground palace, valuable pearls were inlaid in the copper top to represent stars in Chinese Astrology.
+A significant amount of mercury was used to create lakes and seas, and countless treasures were stored in various rooms of the enormous palace.

-Around the palace are hundreds of funerary pits, including terra cotta or bronze-made officials, warriors, performers, weapons, armor, horses, valuable animals, chariots, and so on.
+Around the palace, there are hundreds of funerary pits containing terracotta or bronze-made officials, warriors, performers, weapons, armor, horses, valuable animals, chariots, and more.

 The excavated Terra Cotta Warriors in battle formation are in three of Qin Shi Huang's funerary pits.